kmlefran/aiida-aimall/docs/source/reference/api/auto/aiida_aimall/workchains/calcfunctions/index.rst

    :param node: input node to check the type for ShellCode or Str

    :returns: None if the type is ShellCode or Str, or error string if node is not

+.. py:function:: validate_parser(node, _)

+   Validate the parser, ensuring that the provided value is one of the accepted values.

+   :param node: input node to check the type for ShellCode or Str

+   :returns: None if the value is aimall.base or aimall.group, or an error string if it is not

 .. py:function:: validate_file_ext(node, _)